sfluhrer/ikev2-mldsa-support/draft-sfluhrer-ipsecme-ikev2-mldsa.md

 ## Signature Generation

-If this implementation has an ML-DSA private key and the corresponding ML-DSA public certificate, and the peer has indicated support for the parameter set, the implementation MAY do the following to generate the authentication data for the AUTH payload
+If this implementation has an ML-DSA private key and the corresponding ML-DSA public certificate, and the peer has indicated support for the parameter set, the implementation will generate the AUTH payload as specified in section 3 of [RFC7427]

-The Auth Method value in the AUTH payload will be 14 (Digital Signature)

 ## Siganture Verification

-## Public Key

-Todo - out of scope

 # Security Considerations